dbaldy/ft_select/README.md

 # ft_select
 Selection menu
-that sends back to the shell selected names.
+that sends  selected names back to the shell.
 Supports backquotes.
 Select names with space, navigate with arrows.
 Can be paused with CTRL+Z, exited with CTRL+C or escape.